 Earlier this year my best friend was married, so we spent some time putting together honeymoon ideas for her and her husband.
 Being a young couple they didn’t have a huge budget, so we made some key considerations based on geographic location, time of year, and currency exchange rates.
-Thus I’ve put together a complete (and completely comprehensive) list of our findings below with a running commentary to ensure you’re getting the best deal, depending on where you are in the world and where you’d like to go.
+Thus I’ve put together a complete list of our findings.
+Here within, you will find out where to honeymoon on a budget to help you plan the trip of a lifetime.

 Here we go!

 Where to Honeymoon on a Budget